-- Crossings should be located according to the walking network rather than the driving network.
-For example, people may walk from an apartment entrance to a convenience store across the street, so there should be crossing opportunities to facilitate this trip - There is no hard and fast rule for crossing spacing.
-Crossings should be provided where an analysis shows a concentration of origins and destinations across from each other.
-Generally speaking, people will not travel far out of direction in order to cross at a signalized crossing, making midblock or marked crosswalks at unsignalized crossings important for connectivity
+- Crossings should be located according to the walking network rather than the driving network. - There is no hard and fast rule for crossing spacing.
+Generally speaking, people will not travel far out of their way in order to cross at a signalized crossing, making midblock or marked crosswalks at unsignalized crossings important for connectivity.

 There are circumstances in which a marked crosswalk alone is insufficient.
-The type of crossing treatment is largely a function of automobile speed, automobile volume, and roadway configuration.
+The type of crossing treatment is largely a function of automobile speed, automobile volume, pedestrian volume, and roadway configuration.
 People informally cross narrow streets of low automobile speed and volume without marked crossings.
 On the other hand, in general, a marked crosswalk alone is insufficient for crossing more than two lanes of traffic.
 The following principles inform the selection of enhanced crossing treatments:

 - Multi-lane, high-speed, and high-volume roads require more aggressive treatments such as lane narrowings, curb extensions, high visibility continental (zebra) crosswalks, median refuge islands, flashing beacons, overhead signs, and advance stop lines.
-The street design guide provides guidance for enhanced crossing treatments - Enhanced crosswalks are more visible and thus make it more clear to pedestrians where crossing is intended and increase the probability that people driving will stop for them

-• Small curb radii and curb extensions reduce vehicle-turning speeds to 15 mph or less for passenger vehicles.
+The City Street Design Standards provide guidance for enhanced crossing treatments. - Enhanced crosswalks are more visible and thus make it more clear to pedestrians where crossing is intended, and increases the probability that people driving will stop for them - Small curb radii and curb extensions reduce vehicle-turning speeds to 15 mph or less for passenger vehicles.
 Making the corner bigger through smaller curb radii also increases storage for people waiting to cross, and makes pedestrians more visible.